SiddharthBerera/MScPureMathsProjectRepo/README.md

 Widths and Connections to the Allen–Cahn PDE”* at Imperial College London, supervised by Professor Marco A. M. Guaraco.
 The project develops a unified **min–max framework** connecting:

-- Linear spectral theory (min–max construction of eigenvalues)
+- Linear spectral theory (min--max construction of eigenvalues)
 - Geometric widths (nonlinear analogues of eigenvalues for length/volume functionals)
-- Nonlinear PDEs (Allen–Cahn equation and variational solutions)
+- The Allen--Cahn variational PDE and its min--max solutions

-Programs for numerical implementation via Finite Element Methods (FEM) and visualising the results are included for two problems:
+This repo contains the programs mentioned in my dissertation for numerical implementation via Finite Element Methods (FEM)  two problems:
-1) Minimal Surface Evolution via the Area Functional (pythonSurfaceEvolver)
+1) Minimal Surface Evolution via the Area Functional (minimal_surface_evolver)
 2) Planar Width Exploration via the Allen--Cahn Energy (allen_cahn_pde_solver)

 ---